cbkste/firefox-extension-startpage/README.md

 * a browser action with a popup including HTML, CSS, and JS
 * a content script
+* Uses the WebExtensions Storage API to persist the website data.

 ## What it shows